ipfs/ipfs-docs/docs/concepts/ipfs-implementations.md

 ## Content-Addressed Data

-Lightweight libraries for working IPFS-style data (CID, IPLD, CAR).
+Lightweight libraries for working with IPFS data (CID, IPLD, CAR).
 Most of these do not include networking functionality.
 For more content-addressed data tools, see <https://github.com/ipld>.

 | Name            | URL                                                | Language(s)            | What it's trying to do                                                                          |
 | --------------- | -------------------------------------------------- | ---------------------- | ----------------------------------------------------------------------------------------------- |